 FAQs

-I found that by pouring about ⅓ cup batter batter from a round measuring cup, the pancakes came out perfectly round every time.
+I found that by pouring pancake batter from a round measuring cup, the pancakes came out perfectly round every time.
 When I poured the batter from an oval-shaped ladle, my pancakes came out oval-shaped.
+Go figure.

 Yes!
 Let the pancakes cool in a single layer on a wire rack, then place them in a ziptop freezer bag separated with paper towels or parchment paper.